 I have been working successfully as a freelance consultant and creative producer alongside my artist practice since 2005.
 Before then I worked in museum learning and curatorial jobs for several years including three years as adult learning officer at the V&A, so now have over 20 years experiences of projects and partnerships.

 Mentoring & professional development.
 My consultancy work is focused on artist and maker development; encompassing research, training and mentoring for creative people to make the best of their talents.
 I have worked with local and national organisations (including Craftspace and Design Nation) to deliver targeted training and workshops on focused areas of business and professional development including accessing funding, using social media, goal setting and planning projects.
 I am also actively working on sharing my knowledge through developing resources and symposia for makers, with more to come in 2020.
+Mentoring for individuals information is here.

 I also deliver talks to students and graduates on professional practice and creative development and am always happy to hear from universities, colleges and support organisations to share my experience.
 I can also develop bespoke professional development workshops for specific audiences from schools through to undergraduates and established makers.
 I also offer mentoring to emerging and established makers as well as those in other creative fields.
 Find out more about maker mentoring here.